JayThibs/Azure-ML-Engineer-Model-Comparison-Project/README.md

 * [hyperdrive_vs_automl_comparison.ipynb](https://github.com/JayThibs/Azure-ML-Engineer-Model-Comparison-Project/blob/main/hyperdrive_vs_automl_comparison.ipynb): Notebook containing the code that uses the AzureML python SDK to create experiments, set dependencies, spin up computer cluster, submit experiments, and save the best model.

 ## Summary
 We use a dataset that contains data regarding direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit, based on features such as age, job, marital status, and education.
-Dataset can be found here: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.
+The dataset can be found here: [Bank Marketing dataset](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing).

 The HyperDrive model had an accuracy of 0.9112, while **the best AutoML model (VotingEnsemble) had an accuracy of 0.9166**.
 Therefore, the **AutoML model performed slightly better** than the Logistic Regression model trained with HyperDrive.